daehan-lim/daehan-lim.github.io/README.md

 </div>

 ## 👋 About Me
-Software developer with nearly 3 years of professional experience spearheading mobile application development across telecom and enterprise sectors, using modern development practices and Kotlin/Java.
-Experienced in driving adoption of modern architectural patterns and Android best practices across multiple successful applications.
-Advanced expertise in data processing and algorithm optimization from AI/ML research background, enabling development of highly efficient and scalable mobile applications.
+Software developer with nearly 3 years of experience building scalable, user-centric mobile applications and 2 years of hands-on expertise in advanced data processing, algorithm optimization, and distributed systems, leveraging an AI/ML background.
+Spearheaded mobile application development across telecom and enterprise sectors, driving adoption of modern architectural patterns and Android best practices to enhance code maintainability and development efficiency.
+Proficient in Java, Kotlin, Python, and JavaScript, combines technical expertise with innovative problem-solving to deliver reliable, high-performing mobile solutions.

 ## 🛠️ Technical Skills